Mattingly wins his last game as Marlins manager, tops Braves

 DOWN TIME

 The Braves will have Thursday and Friday off before they begin workouts Saturday for the NL Division Series that begins at home on Tuesday.
-After his club spent months chasing and eventually overtaking the New York Mets for the division crown, manager Brian Snitker believed his club deserved a short break from baseball activities.
+After his club spent months chasing and eventually overtaking the New York Mets for the division crown, Snitker believed the players deserved a short break from baseball activities.

 MATTINGLY TRIBUTE